unit73e/haskell-tests/intro.md

 Haskell is standardized because a specification exists which defines how the language and libraries should be implemented.
 The current standard is the Haskell 2010 standard.
-There are many implementations of Haskell, however Glaskow Haskell Compiler (GHC) currently represents *de facto* standard implementation.
+There are many Haskell implementations, however Glaskow Haskell Compiler (GHC) currently represents *de facto* standard implementation.